TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/Sorting.md

 These scenarios demonstrate how to perform basic sorts.

-Note: Sorting by dynamically chosed columns or by expressions will be handled in a separate scenarios.
+Note: [Sorting by dynamically chosen columns](DynamicSorting) or by expressions will be handled in a separate scenarios.

 ## Scenario Prototype